nevkatz/js-roguelike-rooms/README.md

 # js-roguelike-rooms

-A project for creating a simple Roguelike with connected rooms
+A project for creating a Simple Roguelike with connected rooms.

+For guidance, see Nevin's [tutorial](https://nevkatz.medium.com).